ghoomfrog/universe/computer science/chain.md

 Field   |Size       |Description
 --------|-----------|-----------
-More    |1b         |whether to expect more chainlets Fragment|$8k-1$ bits|Fragments, concatenated together, form the actual data (the content). $k$ is any natural number.
+More    |1b         |Whether to expect more chainlets Fragment|$8k-1$ bits|Fragments, concatenated together, form the actual data (the content). $k$ is any natural number.